ObjectPlayer/ethernaut-ctf/README.md

     - `execute-privacy-exploit.ts`: Executes the privacy exploit to unlock the contract using the PrivacyExploit contract
     - `read-privacy-key.ts`: Directly reads the key from storage and unlocks the contract
   - `level-13-gatekeeper-1/`: Scripts for the GatekeeperOne challenge
-    - `execute-gatekeeper-one-exploit.ts`: Executes the GatekeeperOne exploit to bypass all three gates
+    - `execute-gatekeeper-one-exploit.ts`: Original script to execute the GatekeeperOne exploit
+    - `simple-exploit.ts`: Simplified, reliable exploit script (recommended)
+    - `direct-exploit.ts`: Execute exploit with a specific gas value
+    - `find-gas-offset.ts`: Methodically search for working gas values
+    - `calibrate-gas.ts`: Calculate potential working gas values
+    - `alternate-exploit.ts`: Use the alternate exploit contract approach
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification